pjde-ultibo/bluetooth/README.md

 # bluetooth
 Expanded bluetooth for Ultibo

-Initial UART version.
-USB version to follow.
+Initial UART and USB versions

 Note that both versions are still very much works in progress.